TejasVarute/Notes/Django REST Framework.md

 4. Client errors (400 -499)
 5. Server errors (500 -599)

+---

 ## API (Application Program Interface) -

-- An API is a software intermediary that allows two or more applications to talk to each other.
-  - Provider: The compony or developer who provide the API
+- - Provider: The compony or developer who provide the API
   - Comsumer: The compony or person who use the API

     ### Types of API -

     - Private : It can be used within organization.
     - Partner : It can be used within business and business partners.